nefarius/docs.nefarius.at/docs/projects/ViGEm/End-of-Life.md

 ### This update is taking forever, the progress doesn't finish

-After you hit "Next", you need to close the pink Legacinator window when done with it, then the updater will run to completion.
+The update will finish once the Legacinator window is closed.
+Make sure to follow the steps, skipping step 1 if Legacinator is already open, in the [Semi-automatic method section (Legacinator)](#semi-automatic-method-legacinator)